Diederrick Joel Tagueu: Cruzeiro

 On 16 December 2014 Joel moved to fellow league team Cruzeiro, for a R$2.5 million fee.
 He made his debut for the club on 1 February of the following year, scoring the winner in an away success over Democrata-GV.

 Joel was bought outright by Raposa in May 2015.
 However, he struggled with injuries during the campaign, and appeared in only 11 league matches, scoring one goal.

 Loan spells

 On 11 January 2016 Joel was loaned to fellow league team Santos, for one year.
 He made his debut for the club on 30 January, coming on as a second-half substitute in a 1–1 Campeonato Paulista home draw against São Bernardo.

 On 19 January 2017, Joel signed a one-year loan contract with Botafogo.

 On 20 June 2017, Joel signed a loan contract until the end of the year with Avaí.

-On 8 January 2018, Joel signed a loan contract until the end of the season with Marítimo.
+On 8 January 2018, Joel was sent on a season-long loan to Portuguese Primeira Liga club Marítimo.